Soy Ginger Salmon

-Salmon is a just one variety of fish that is high in protein and rich in heart-healthy, Omega-3 fats.
-For the nutritional benefits alone, it’s a great choice to make for a healthy dinner.
+Salmon is a just one type of fish that is high in protein and rich in heart-healthy, Omega-3 fats.
+For the nutritional benefits alone, it’s a delicious and healthy dinner idea!

 1. You only need 5 simple ingredients, and they are all budget friendly!

 2. Super quick dinner idea.
-This soy ginger salmon marinade comes together in 5 minutes or so.
-Add another 30 minutes for marinating the fish, and 15 minutes for baking salmon in the oven..
+The ginger marinade comes together in 5 minutes or so.
+Add another 30 minutes for marinating the fish, and 15 minutes for baking salmon in the oven.

 3. Incredible Asian flavor.
 The rich, meaty umami flavors of soy sauce and salmon taste fabulous with the fresh ginger and sweet and tangy citrus juices.

-If you like the flavors of Asian food, you might also like my recipe for Beef and Broccoli Stir Fry.
+If you like the flavors of Asian food, you might also like my Beef and Broccoli Stir Fry recipe.

 Ingredients and Substitutions